Ursula Malbin’s Sculpture Garden is a hidden gem near the Bahai Temple in Haifa. In this garden, you can find 29 bronze

 It is not a big garden, but a nice quiet green corner in the middle of the city.

 Though I do not remember seeing signs on the spot, some sites say Sculptures Garden in Haifa is closed at night.
 So if you are planning to visit it, do it before 6 pm.

 Shnayim Be’November Viewpoint

-While scouting several locals recommended another viewpoint.
+While scouting, several locals recommended another viewpoint.
 Well, this was a simple spot with several benches.
-It is located within 5 min walk from the park at 12 Shnayim Be’November street.
+It is located within a five-minute walk from the park at 12 Shnayim Be’November street.
 It was the best viewpoint of all I have seen that day.
 And here are several photos from there:

 Ursula Malbin’s Sculpture Garden is a lovely place, and if you have the time, I would suggest combining it with a visit to Bahai Gardens, specifically, the Bahai Temple.